Overpaid Housing Benefit

 If you are no longer in receipt of Housing Benefit we will send you a bill to ask you to make arrangements to pay.

-(A 1.3% charge is added to all credit card payments.
-This is to cover the costs the council has to pay to the credit card companies to process these payments.
-From 5 July 2017 a 1.3% charge will be added to PayPal payments.)
+(A 1.3% charge is added to all credit card and PayPal payments.
+This is to cover the costs the council has to pay to the credit card companies and PayPal to process these payments.
+There are no charges for debit card payments).

 If you are having difficulties making a payment, please contact us and we can discuss an arrangement with you.
 If we do not hear from you, we may register the debt with the County Court and ask them to enforce it.
 This is the same as having a court order against you, so it will affect your credit rating.

 If you are still receiving Housing Benefit we will take an amount from it each week, until the overpayment is cleared.